TokenBrice/blog/content/posts/2021/crv-wars.md

 In addition to the increased profitability of CVX to influence Curve, the commitment is also less than on VeCRV.
 For the comparison table, I assumed a 4-year lock on CRV.
 The difference is even more in favor of vlCVX for shorter commitments.

+{{< notice warning >}}
+The vlCVX does have one drawback: after the initial 16 weeks of lock-in, penalties are applied to depositors if the tokens remain inactive for more than 4 weeks.
+{{< /notice >}}

 If you want to further analyze the returns offered by the delegation of CVX and the associated vote buying, feel free to [read this article (https://medium.com/@portiadog/convex-finance-1cc6c9c1c733) which offers more detailed calculations :

 ![bribes-rewards](/img/2021/crv-wars/bribes-rewards.png "Estimating the performance of Curve voting delegation via vlCVX")